BenOvermyer/BenOvermyer/README.md

 ### Hi!

 I'm Ben.
-I'm a full stack developer by trade, with a particular focus in back end and devops.
-In my spare time, I work on generators for tabletop role-playing games, as well as things in support of that particular niche.
+I'm a full stack developer by trade, with a particular focus in devops and back end services.
+In my spare time, I work on generators for tabletop role-playing games and world-building, as well as things in support of that particular niche.

-[My personal website](https://benovermyer.com) has a blog you might find entertaining.
-You might be curious to see what [Iron Arachne](https://ironarachne.com) is.
-Alternatively, if you use Gemini, you may be interested in my gemlog at gemini://dungeonhack.net.
+[My personal website](https://benovermyer.com) has a blog, a knowledge base, and a variety of random content.
+Those interested in procedural generation (without AI) should visit [Iron Arachne](https://ironarachne.com).